johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 !!! warning "Patience is still a virtue"

-    Usually, you'll need to wait about 2 seconds after inserting a disk into a floppy drive until the Amiga recognises it.
+    Usually, you'll need to wait about two seconds after inserting a disk into a floppy drive until the Amiga recognises it.
 So, for example, if a game instructs you to insert "disk 2" into DF0:, press ++end+2++, then wait a few seconds until the floppy drive makes the recognisable "floppy acknowledged" sound.
-Pay attentio to the emulated floppy drive sounds---you'll learn what sounds to listen for in no time.
+Pay attention to the emulated floppy drive sounds---you'll learn what to listen for in no time.

 !!! warning "Not all keyboards are created equal"